Select a program of interest and we’ll connect you with trade schools that match your goals.

 A dental assisting program can prepare you for these certifications as part of your training.
 Choosing an accredited school is important because it helps ensure your coursework meets professional standards.

-Most dental assistant programs in Mississippi take less than a year, but some offer part-time options that extend the schedule.
-Here's a general breakdown:
+Most dental assistant programs in Mississippi take about a year, but some offer part-time options that extend the schedule.
+Here’s a general breakdown:

 Here are some reputable schools that provide dental assistant training in Mississippi.
 Always confirm current program details directly with the school.